Hemp industry expected to blossom under new Farm Bill

 "This is a monumental bill for hemp farming," said Lauren Stansbury of the Hemp Industries Association.

-The bill, awaiting President Trump's signature, opens the door to state-by-state regulation, removes hemp from the federal enforcement of outlaw drugs, and gives hemp farmers access to banking, crop insurance and federal grants, experts said.
+The bill, awaiting President Trump's signature, opens the door to state-by-state regulation, removes hemp, which is part of the cannabis plant family, from the federal enforcement of outlaw drugs and gives hemp farmers access to banking, crop insurance and federal grants, experts said.

-"This is a cultural shift," said Bomi Joseph, creator of CBD product creator of ImmunAG.
+"This is a cultural shift," said Bomi Joseph, creator of CBD product ImmunAG.
 "CBD is going to explode.
 I think the market is going to triple in size."

 Cannabidiol has been touted as an elixir that can do everything from cure cancer to tame menstrual cramps, but so far the U.S. Food and Drug administration has only approved a specific formulation of CBD to treat seizures associated with rare forms of epilepsy.